mikependon/RepoDB.NET/pages/operations/count.md

 # Count

-This method is used to count the number rows on a single table from the database.
+This method is used to count the number of rows from the table.

 #### Code Snippets